Pick Your Dates *Registration Opens November 15

 ***Please note that peanuts/tree nuts or peanuts/tree-nut products are not allowed.

 Alpha campers will be living in the Maple Commons housing facility where the summer staff also live.
 Alpha boys are housed in one cabin, and girls are housed in two other cabins separate from the boys.
-Each cabin will have one of our Alpha Team Assistant Directors of the same gender as their counselor.
+Each cabin will have one of our Alpha Team Counselors of the same gender as their counselor.

 Volunteer Hours Information